 - Not paying your bills on time and/or carrying large balances.

 - These actions will lower your credit score significantly.
 If your score has a big drop it can trigger action from other banks besides the one where you had a late bill or carry a large balance with.

 - Cycling through your credit line multiple times per month

-- Banks give you a set credit line, which is the maximum risk that want to take on.
-Some banks will close down your card if you max out your credit line and pay it off multiples times in middle of a billing cycle.
+- Banks give you a set credit line, which is the maximum risk they want to take on.
+Some banks will close down your card if you max out your credit line and pay it off multiple times in middle of a billing cycle.

 - Maxing out your credit lines.

 - Ideally for your credit score you want your billing statements to close with just a dollar of usage to show that you’re using the card, but using as little of your available credit on any given card as possible.
 However even if you pay off 99.9% of your bill before the statement closes, banks will not like seeing you use too much of your credit line as it can mean that you are racking up a bill that you won’t pay.
 Excessive and/or abnormal spend patterns can be a trigger for financial review and adverse action.
 As with everything in life, moderation is key.

 - When you get a new card you may be tempted to quickly meet the spend threshold to get the bonus miles.
 However putting large charges on a new card can cause a financial review, so take things a little slower if possible and avoid erratic spending patterns.

 - Transferring/Receiving Ultimate Rewards points to/from ineligible receivers.